 Table of Contents

 Considering that Judaism is among the oldest religions in the world, it goes without saying that many symbols have taken on significance and have become linked to the Jewish people.
-Some of these symbols are highly specific, such as the menorah or the mezuzah, while others are more general, including symbolism of numbers, certain types of food and animals.
+Some of these symbols are highly specific, such as the menorah or the mezuzah, while others are more general, including the symbolism of numbers, certain types of food, and animals.